-TAMPA, Fla. – Hillsborough County leaders voted to move forward with a controversial plan to expand toll lanes to Tampa Bay’s interstates.
+TAMPA, Fla. – Leaders with the Hillsborough Metropolitan Planning Organization voted on Tuesday to move forward with funding for a controversial plan that could add dozens of miles of toll lanes to interstates 4, 75 and 275.

-Hillsborough County leaders approved the plan by a 12-3 vote Tuesday night, despite hearing 3.5 hours of people opposing the plan.
+The MPO board approved the plan by a 12-3 vote, despite hearing 3.5 hours of public comment from people opposing the plan.

-More than $300 million is allocated for Tampa Bay Next, which will go towards rebuilding of the Howard Frankland Bridge.
-The bay’s most traveled bridge is nearing the end of its lifespan and will soon be structurally deficient.
+In addition to possible toll lanes, millions of dollars will go towards rebuilding the Howard Frankland Bridge.
+The Bay’s most-traveled bridge is nearing the end of its lifespan and will soon be structurally deficient.

 Video: Tampa Bay Next plan

-Beverly Ward, an independent consultant and transportation expert, says the plan will do irreparable damage to the city's urban core, and will disproportionately impact minority and low-income communities nearby.
+Beverly Ward, an independent consultant and transportation expert, says if FDOT expands the interstate, it will do irreparable damage to the city's urban core, and will disproportionately impact minority and low-income communities nearby.

 © 2017 WTSP-TV